-4.15.13.6.2 Member UE selection with end-to-end data volume transfer time related filtering criteria
+4.15.13.6.2 Member UE Selection assistance with end-to-end data volume transfer time related filtering criteria

 Figure 4.15.13.6.2-1: Assistance to member UE selection for end-to-end data volume transfer time related filtering criteria

-1. AF subscribes to the member selection assistance functionality by invoking Nnef_UEMemberSelectionAssistance_subscribe request including the Application ID, DNN/S NSSAI, AoI, and the end-to-end data volume transfer time related filtering criteria including the average end-to-end data volume transfer time and/or the variance of the transfer time.
+1. AF subscribes to the member UE selection assistance functionality by invoking Nnef_MemberUESelectionAssistance_subscribe request including the Application ID, DNN/S NSSAI, AoI, and the end-to-end data volume transfer time related filtering criteria including the average end-to-end data volume transfer time and/or the variance of the transfer time.

 2. NEF verifies the authorization of the AF Request and identifies which information needs to be collected and executed based on the end-to-end data volume transfer time related filtering criteria provided by the AF.